Melting Envy: the Brilliance of Understanding and Gratitude

 The ordinary course of life moves forward---unevenly.
 Most healthy people experience relatively conflict-free lives with normative junctures of stress, conflict, illness, and unexpected dilemmas---all needing to be addressed.
-Problems and external demands, as such, do not necessarily impede healthy emotional progress Rather, the manner in which they are perceived, interpreted, and managed is the real stumbling block.
+Problems and external demands, as such, do not necessarily impede healthy emotional progress.
+The manner in which they are perceived, interpreted, and managed is the real stumbling block.
 From a psychodynamic perspective, psychological processing speed toward resolution of problems has a great deal to do with how conflict is experienced.
 Melting envy with the brilliance of understanding and gratitude is the vision advanced here.

 In Envy Theory (Envy Theory: Perspectives on the Psychology of Envy, F.J.
 Ninivaggi MD, 2010), conflict is natural and ordinarily grounded on nonconscious residues of envy, greed, and jealousy.
 These fundamentally fear-based emotions color our understanding and have been relegated to the back burner of nonattention.
-Envy darkens attention into nonconsciousnes/nonawareness.
+Envy darkens attention into nonconsciousness/nonawareness.

 Envy 'makes' you interpret the world in a fear-based manner.
-Unconscious envy 'makes' people smug, self-centered, didactic, poorly empathetic, unhelpful, mean, and difficult with whom to communicate.
+Unconscious envy 'makes' people smug, self-centered, didactic, poorly empathetic, unhelpful, mean, and challenging with whom to communicate.
 Envy causes splitting on every conceivable level and widens the gap between people thus diminishing the chances of affiliation, understanding, cooperation, mutuality, and many loving/constructive relationships.

 The envy spoken about here is the deepest, most nonconscious root at the base of emotion.
 It is original and ancestral, embedded in the phylogenetic history of what it is to be human-- having the capability to know, to know that 'I am naked,' and ultimately to make choices.
-Envy is an insular, personal, and deeply private experience; the value of trying to explain envy by bringing in others and comparisons is only secondary.
+Envy is an insular, personal, and profoundly private experience; the value of trying to explain envy by bringing in others and comparisons is only secondary.

 Envy is not jealousy, which is typically a conscious three-person situation wherein the jealous one passionately feels deprived of a greedily held loved one and has a rivalry (envious hatred) toward the perceived superior competitor.

-Unconscious envy prompts one to feel inadequate, incomplete, impotent, and missing out.
+Unconscious envy prompts one to feel inadequate, incomplete, impotent and missing out.
 The antithesis of this unconscious sense is the conscious experience: "I am so plain while the other is so fabulous.
 It hurts when I look at you."

 Unconscious envy is usually at the base of resentment.
 For example, when one perceives that he or she has been disrespected or even rightly reprimanded, feelings of inferiority are stirred.
-This is emotionally painful and may cause harboring a grudge, even wishing to take revenge.
+This is emotionally painful and may cause harboring a grudge, also wishing to take revenge.
 When envy is extreme, it may simmer in pathological ways.
 In most situations, however, individuals can manage, come to terms with, and sublimate envy's provocations.

 Why does envy exist at all?